o7g8/apl-portable-ap/README.md

 # apl-portable-ap
-Example of a portable single-source implementation of Dyalog APL Auxiliary Processor based on the source code from Dyalog examples.
+Example of a portable single-source implementation of Dyalog APL Auxiliary Processor (AP) based on the source code from Dyalog examples.

 There are several downsides with the stock Dyalog examples: